wdp-beta/developer-starter-kit-hello-data/about.md

 #### Accessing Watson Data Platform data assets

 Projects can contain data assets, such as data source connections (`metadata.asset_type` equals `connection`), files or tables (`metadata.asset_type` is for both `data_asset`).
 The asset list response includes general asset information but does not include the metadata required to access those assets (e.g. with the intend to access a relational database or download a csv file.)

-There are dedicated APIs for each one of the asset types.
+The `/v2/assets` API provides endpoints that allow for the creation, retrieval, update and deletion of data assets.

+> You can use this API to manage assets in projects and catalogs.

-The `/v2/connections` API provides endpoints that allow for the creation, retrieval, update, deletion of connections and discovery of assets in the data source that a connection points to.
+Use the `/v2/connections` API endpoints to create, retrieve, update, delete connections or discovery of assets in the data source that a connection points to.

-> You can use this API to manage connection assets in projects and catalogs.
+> You can use the connections API to manage connection assets in projects and catalogs.

 ### IBM Cloudant data access